Sorry, you need to enable JavaScript to visit this website.

 What is it?

-DOEE is piloting a program called FloodSmart Homes that will send a professional to your home for a free flood resilience assessment and help identify the best solutions for your flooding concerns to reduce flood risk in your home.
-The professional will generate a report recommending the most useful and cost-effective resilience upgrades that would be a good fit for your home.
-If you agree to these upgrades, DOEE will install them at little to no cost to you.
+DOEE is piloting a program called FloodSmart Homes that will send a professional to your home for a free flood resilience assessment.
+The professional will generate a report recommending the most useful and cost-effective resilience upgrades that would be a good fit to reduce flood risk in your home.

 Who is eligible?

 DOEE’s goal is to serve all homeowners with flood risk who indicate interest in the program.
-Homes that are in a Special Flood Hazard Area (SFHA), also known as the 100-year floodplain, will be served first as they are at the highest risk during a flood.
-Following this, homes in the 500-year floodplain will be served, then all other homes who indicate interest and have documented flood risk.
-You can see if your home is in a floodplain by typing your address into the search bar at dcfloodrisk.org.
+Homes that are in a Flood Hazard Area (FHA), also known as the 100 or 500-year floodplain, will be served first as they are at the highest risk during a flood.
+Following this, all other homes across the city who indicate interest and have documented flood risk will be served.

 Sign up Now!

-You can sign up for the program by:
+You can sign up for the program through any of the following options:

 What You’ll Get